qiime2/dev-docs/source/publishing/tutorial.rst

      script: make install

 Next we actually tell conda what command to run in order to build this plugin.
-For the plugins in the core distribution, we like to use Makefiles for standardizing a lot of our commands, this particular make directive is short for ``python setup.py install``.
+For the plugins in the `Amplicon Distribution`_, we like to use Makefiles for standardizing a lot of our commands, this particular make directive is short for ``python setup.py install``.